 Throughout the workshop, students are asked to identify their learned academic skills (e.g., researching, reading, thinking, organizing, etc.) that can be adapted for the graduate experience.
-The workshop concludes with strategies for developing regular writing habits.
+This workshop concludes with strategies for developing regular writing habits.
 Throughout the workshop, students are provided with a variety of approaches, which they can then apply to their specific discipline.

 Academic integrity and using sources effectively